TP-NOTE(1) Version 1.21.5 | Tp-Note documentation

 <document-body>

 The document’s body often contains (inline) links to resources e.g. images and links to other documents.
-The link syntax depends on the markup language used in the Tp-Note file.
+This section describes how the automatic path rewriting of local links works.

 The images in the resulting HTML will appear as